OpenLeverage Community Council

 Proposal types include new product and technical features, OLE allocation for the localized event (under 100k OLE), and changes to tokenomics and this council governance model.

-The members of the five-seat representative council will each be provided with $800 worth of OLE, with each of the six ambassadors members receiving $400 worth of OLE.
+The members of the five-seat representative council will each be provided with $1,000 worth of OLE.

 The OpenLeverage team or any sitting council member reserves the right to submit a proposal to revoke the position of a current council member due to dereliction of duties, and the community can vote.
 Guidelines will be provided in detail, e.g., not attending council meetings and not participating in voting.